 At Our Lady and St Edmund, the rosary is prayed before Mass as follows:

-We meet every 2nd and 4th Wednesday from 7:45pm to 9pm in a private home for an informal time of Prayer, Praise and Prayer Ministry.
-The intimate atmosphere of a home helps people to open up and unburden themselves of their deepest problems.
+Our Charismatic Prayer Meeting has been running regularly in the parish for the past 20 years and has helped many to come to know Jesus in a deeper personal way.
+Since the start of the Pandemic we now get together virtually via the Internet and we all enjoy the convenience of this way of meeting.
+In fact the numbers have grown, with some joining us from far afield, including abroad.
+We meet every 2nd and 4th Wednesday of the month at 7:45pm for an hour of very informal Prayer, Praise and Prayer Ministry.
+The intimate atmosphere helps people to open up and unburden themselves of their deepest problems.
 Each meeting is different as we let the Holy Spirit take control, and the presence of the Lord is always very strong!
-The Holy Spirit often moves in a powerful way, touching hearts in a profound way.
-You are warmly invited to come and join us.
-For more details please contact the Parish Office or use the form at the foot of this page.
+The Holy Spirit moves in a powerful way, touching hearts in a profound way.
+You are warmly invited to join us.
+For more details please contact the Parish Office.

 More information about the Catholic Charismatic Renewal can be found on this, the national website: CCR

-Mothers' Prayers is a prayer group for mothers who wish to pray together for their children and grandchildren.
+Mothers' Prayers is a prayer group for mothers and grandmothers who wish to pray together for their children and grandchildren.
 The group uses a specific booklet of prayers that are used by mothers throughout the world.
-The group meets in the church in front of Our Lady’s statue at 10:15am on the second Saturday of the month, for about half an hour.
+The group meets online between 9.30am and 10:15am on the second and fourth Saturday of the month.
+We have received remarkable answers to our prayers.
+We warmly welcome new participants.